joaoamaral28/AES128/README.md

 # AES128
-Implementation of the AES-128 cryptographic algorithm in VHDL along with file system encryption
+Hardware implementation of the AES-128 cryptographic algorithm in VHDL along SDK support.

+Developed as the final project of the course 43309 - Reconfigurable Computing